 And Inelastic collision is one in which the total kinetic energy of the system is not the same before and after the collision; if the objects stick together after colliding, the collision is said to be completely inelastic.

-State the basic difference between elastic and inelastic collisions
+What is the difference between an elastic collision and an inelastic collision?

 The basic difference between elastic and inelastic collisions is as follows: